kandsten/ha-heatmap-card/README.md

 <br clear="both"/>

 ## Configuration
-### Minimal configuration example
+### Minimal example
 <img align="right" width="300" alt="A temperature display heat map" src="images/temperature.png">

-The card will try to figure out how to present data based on the [device type](https://www.home-assistant.io/integrations/sensor/) of the requested entity:
+Given a minimal config, the card will try to figure out how to present data in a somewhat sane way:

 ```
 type: custom:heatmap-card
 entity: sensor.aranet_uppe_temperature
 ```

-It'll pick a card `title` based on the name of the entity, present 21 days worth of data and pick a color scheme and scale based on the [device type](https://www.home-assistant.io/integrations/sensor/).
+It'll pick a card `title` based on the name of the entity, present 21 days worth of data and pick a color scheme and scale based on the entity [device type](https://www.home-assistant.io/integrations/sensor/).

+It's a bit opinionated in what a "good" scale will be, and _may_ give you something that's not really fit for your usage (for instance by assuming that temperature sensor data refers to _indoor_ temperature).

+That said, for a lot of data types, it should give you something workable out of the box.

 <br clear="both"/>